Enfold is one of the top-selling themes worldwide and Elementor is a page builder plugin new to the game. How do these two tools compare?

 Enfold is a theme that also comes with a layout and content editor called Avia Layout editor.
 Especially if you are new to WordPress this makes many things easier as you do not have to worry about knowing what is controlled by the theme and the page builder plugin.
 With Enfold, you get a central theme options panel to set Logo, basic layout options (footer, sidebar widgets, header, ..), connect your Google Analytics or MailChimp account, etc. which makes it easy for WordPress newbies to get started with.

 With Enfold, both design and content are managed within the classic WordPress dashboard.

 Elementor is a plugin and you need a fitting theme in addition (Elementor works great with Generatepress).
 You can try to install Elementor alongside your existing theme and see how that works.

-A typical Elementor set up: The GeneratePress Premium Plugin, which gives you advanced options at page level for displaying elements like header, footer, navigation and a setting to make the page full width, and the Elementor plugin for building the site (Premium only if you need the advanced components).
-Getting the GeneratePress Premium theme allows less tech savvy people to control the look of the theme without adding CSS hacks.
+A typical Elementor set up: The GeneratePress Premium Plugin, which gives you advanced options at the page level for displaying elements like header, footer, navigation, and a setting to make the page full width, and the Elementor plugin for building the site (Premium only if you need the advanced components).
+Getting the GeneratePress Premium theme allows less tech-savvy people to control the look of the theme without adding CSS hacks.

 The editing and design experience